akietorna/alx-system_engineering-devops/0x00-shell_basics/README.md

 10-back => moves back to the var directory
 11-lists => lists all files/folders in the current,parent and /boot directories
-12-list_file => prints the file type of the file iamafile
+12-list_file => prints the file type of the file iamafile 13-symbolic_link => creates a link file to ls found in the bin directory